Horatio P. Van Cleve: Civil War

 After the start of the Civil War, he was commissioned as colonel of the 2nd Minnesota Volunteer Infantry Regiment on July 22, 1861.
 He met wife Charlotte Ouisconsin Clark Van Cleve, at Fort Winnebago, while both her father and Horatio were stationed there.
 She would write the book Three Score Years and Ten, Life-Long Memories of Fort Snelling, Minnesota, and Other Parts of the West, about the early days of Fort Snelling and her travels through the pioneer midwest.
 She was the first white woman born in the Wisconsin Territory, in the settlement of Prairie du Chien.

 Van Cleve served under Maj.
 Gen. George H. Thomas at Mill Springs, and was later promoted to brigadier general of volunteers on March 21, 1862, in recognition for his services at that battle.
 He commanded a brigade at the siege of Corinth and a division at Perryville.
 He was disabled by a wound at Stones River, but returned to his division upon recovery.
 He fought at Chickamauga, and was in command of the post and forces at Murfreesboro, Tennessee, after the battle.
 He was in command of the defenses of the Nashville and Chattanooga Railroad until he was mustered out in 1865.
 In the omnibus promotions in 1866 following the war, he was brevetted major general, dating from March 13, 1865.

 Postbellum life

-He was adjutant general of Minnesota in 1866-70 and 1876-82.
+He was the Adjutant General of Minnesota in 1866-70 and 1876-82.